-GOCO is also a vital partner in helping CPW to meet Governor Polis' Wildly Important Goals, or WIGs.
-The two WIGs CPW is responsible for meeting are to balance outdoor recreation and conservation and to achieve financial sustainability.
+GOCO also partners with CPW to meet Governor Polis' Wildly Important Goals, or WIGs.
+The two WIGs CPW is responsible for meeting are: 1) to balance outdoor recreation and conservation, and 2) to achieve financial sustainability.
+GOCO's flexibility has helped CPW make significant strides toward financial sustainability by offering increased flexibility in both the timing and the use of grant funds.
 GOCO support is critical to CPW's continued efforts in balancing outdoor recreation and conservation interests and in investing in important work addressing Colorado's land, water, wildlife, and recreation infrastructure needs, including efforts like the Regional Partnership Initiative.
 GOCO funding supports CPW in engaging their employees and partner organizations in shared dialogue to continually work toward inclusivity and equity at CPW, which also supports the Governor's Equity, Diversity, and Inclusion Wildly Important Goal for all state agencies.
-Additionally, GOCO's flexibility has helped CPW make significant strides toward financial sustainability by offering increased flexibility in both the timing and the use of grant funds.
-CPW built its FY 2023-24 investment proposal to be consistent with these goals and with the values of GOCO's strategic plan: Resource Conservation, Outdoor Stewardship, Community Vitality, Equitable Access, and Youth Connections.
+CPW built its FY 2024-25 investment proposal to be consistent with these goals and with the values of GOCO's strategic plan: Resource Conservation, Outdoor Stewardship, Community Vitality, Equitable Access, and Youth Connections.

-This investment proposal represents work conducted by CPW programs, parks, and wildlife areas and does not include information about all work of CPW.
-The CPW FY 2023-24 investment proposal requests \$16,131,965 in Outdoor Recreation purpose funding and \$10,012,272 in Wildlife purpose funding.
+This investment proposal represents work conducted by CPW programs, parks, and wildlife areas and does not include information about all the work of CPW.
+The CPW FY 2024-25 investment proposal requests \$17,762,564 in Outdoor Recreation purpose funding and \$13,901,552 in Wildlife purpose funding.
+The total request is \$31,664,116.
 Grant requests show both total projected expenditures and the requested GOCO funding.

 In addition to the funding included in this investment proposal, CPW sets aside funding for participation in the Centennial Program, which began in FY 2022-23.
-GOCO and CPW collaboratively established the Centennial Program, which will invest in high-value, once-in-a-lifetime projects that will have lasting impacts for the state and future generations of its people.
-By FY2025, CPW will have allocated approximately \$43.2 million in GOCO funding to the program.
+GOCO and CPW collaboratively established the Centennial Program to invest in high-value, once-in-a-lifetime projects that will have lasting impacts for the state and future generations of its people.
+As of January 2024, CPW has allocated Centennial funding for two projects totaling \$7,814,500 in wildlife purpose funds.
+By FY 2025-26, CPW will have allocated approximately \$43.2 million from its GOCO funding to the program, totaling \$31,300,000 in wildlife purpose and \$11,900,000 in outdoor recreation funds.
 The Centennial Program operates independently from this annual investment proposal.
 However, funding for this program is sourced and retained separately within the existing Parks and Wildlife constitutional funding quadrants.
 A parallel project identification and funding allocation process is being utilized to deploy these dollars, enabling CPW to move quickly when unforeseen opportunities arise.

 Like all environments, the condition of the Colorado outdoors is in a constant state of flux, and CPW's planned budget for a given year can change significantly due to changing circumstances.
 As Colorado's population continues to grow and use of outdoor spaces increases, additional resources are needed for operations and maintenance and estimates in this plan may change.
-As CPW continues to implement the Future Generations Act and Keep Colorado Wild Pass Fee, and responds to the governor's priorities and emergent opportunities, the division may need to embark on discussions with the GOCO board to discuss future funding plans or reprioritization of existing grants.
+CPW has implemented the Keep Colorado Wild pass fee and continues to implement the Future Generations Act.
+In response to the governor's priorities and emergent opportunities, the division may need to embark on discussions with the GOCO board to discuss future funding plans or reprioritization of existing grants.